mfuku-cis/profile/list/cv_en.md

 ## Awards

+* Group Signatures with Designated Traceability over Openers’ Attributes from Lattices, the CANDAR Outstanding Papers, 2024.
+I was awarded with Hiroaki Anada and Shingo Hasegawa.
 * Dynamic Group Signatures with Message Dependent Opening and Non-Interactive Signing, the CANDAR Outstanding Papers, 2022.
-I was awarded with Hiroaki Anada, a joint researcher from Aomori University (at that time), Shingo Hasegawa, a joint researcher from Tohoku University (at that time).
+I was awarded with Hiroaki Anada and Shingo Hasegawa.
 * On a Development of a QWERTY Software Keyboard to Efficiently Input Texts with only a Thumb, the FIT Funai Best Paper Award, 2017.
 I was awarded with Yuki Nakajima, an advising student.
 * A Galindo-Garcia-like Identity-Based Signature with Tight Security Reduction, the CANDAR Outstanding Papers, 2017.
-I was awarded with Shingo Hasegawa, a joint researcher from Tohoku University (at that time).
+I was awarded with Shingo Hasegawa.
 * On the Impossibility of the Provable Security of the Schnorr Signature from the One-More DL Assumption, the SCIS (Symposium on Cryptography and Information Security, one of the largest symposiums on Cryptography and information security in Japan) Paper Prize, 2017.
 * A Proposal of an Advising Method to Create Secure Passwords Associated from Images, The Encouragement Prize from Tohoku-Section Joint Convention of Institutes of Electrical and Information Engineers, Japan, 2008.